IMMM-SFA/cerf/_sources/README.md.txt

 ### Setting up a `cerf` run

-The `cerf` package utilizes a YAML configuration file customized by the user with project level and technology-specific settings, an electricity technology capacity expansion plan, and utility zone data for each year intended to model.  `cerf` comes equipped with prebuilt configuration files for years 2010 through 2050 to provide an illustrative example.
+The `cerf` package utilizes a YAML configuration file customized by the user with project level and technology-specific settings, an electricity technology capacity expansion plan, and lmp zones data for each year intended to model.  `cerf` comes equipped with prebuilt configuration files for years 2010 through 2050 to provide an illustrative example.
 Each example configuration file can be viewed using the following:

 ```python
 import cerf